LeahAbrahams/EduTask-Manager/README.md

 - Conceptual understanding of frontend structure and API connections
 - Problem-solving and backend system delivery

+## 🛠 Challenges & Learnings
+One of the main challenges in this project was implementing a secure **Authentication & Authorization** system.
+- **The Issue:** Managing user sessions securely while using TypeScript's strict typing for request objects.
+- **The Solution:** I created custom middleware that validates JWT tokens and extends the Express Request interface to include the authenticated user's data.
+This ensured that only authorized users can access specific routes while maintaining type safety throughout the app.

 ## Getting Started

 ### Prerequisites